Armenia–NATO relations: Bilateral visits

 In 1999, Armenian President Robert Kocharyan participated in the 50th anniversary Summit of NATO in Washington, D.C.
 In 2001, the Secretary General of NATO, George Robertson visited Armenia.
 In 2005, Robert Kocharyan held meetings at NATO headquarters in Belgium.
 In 2008, President Serzh Sargsyan attended a NATO meeting in Romania and also met with Secretary General Jaap De Hoop Scheffer in Belgium later that year.
 In 2009, Claudio Bizoniero, deputy Secretary General visited Armenia.
 In 2010, Serzh Sargsyan held a meeting at NATO headquarters.
 In 2012, NATO Secretary General Anders Fogh Rasmussen visits Armenia and meets with Serzh Sargsyan.
 In 2014, Serzh Sargsyan participates in a NATO Member and Partner States meeting.
-In 2017, Serzh Sargsyan holds discussions with NATO Secretary General Jens Stoltenberg.
-In 2018, Prime Minister Nikol Pashinyan participates in a NATO summit in Brussels.
-In 2019, NATO's Special Representative for the Caucasus and Central Asia, James Appathurai paid a visit to Armenia and met with President Armen Sarkissian and other high ranking officials.
-On April 26 2022, Javier Colomina Píriz, the NATO Secretary General’s Special Representative for the Caucasus and Central Asia met with the Deputy Minister of Foreign Affairs of Armenia, Vahe Gevorgyan.
+In 2017, Serzh Sargsyan held discussions with NATO Secretary General Jens Stoltenberg.
+In 2018, Armenian Prime Minister Nikol Pashinyan participated in a NATO summit in Brussels.
+In 2019, NATO's Special Representative for the Caucasus and Central Asia, James Appathurai paid a visit to Armenia and met with President Armen Sarkissian and other high-ranking officials.
+On 26 April 2022, Javier Colomina Píriz, the NATO Secretary General's Special Representative for the Caucasus and Central Asia met with the Deputy Minister of Foreign Affairs of Armenia, Vahe Gevorgyan.
 Both sides discussed deepening cooperation between NATO and Armenia.
+On 19 March 2024, NATO Secretary General Jens Stoltenberg met with Prime Minister Nikol Pashinyan and President Vahagn Khachaturyan in Yerevan.
+Between 9–11 July 2024, Armenian Foreign Minister Ararat Mirzoyan participated in the 75th anniversary summit of NATO in Washington, D.C.
+On 23 January 2025, Armenian Prime Minister Nikol Pashinyan met with NATO Secretary General Mark Rutte in Davos at the summit of the 2025 World Economic Forum.